deep-finder/tirfm-deepfinder/README.md

 #### Using the GUI

-The [napari-deepfinder](https://github.com/deep-finder/napari-deepfinder) plugin can be used to compute predictions.
+The napari-exodeepfinder plugin can be used to compute predictions.
 Open the movie you want to segment in napari (it must be in h5 format).
 In the menu, choose `Plugins > Napari DeepFinder > Segmentation`  to open the segmentation tools.
 Choose the image layer you want to segment.